-Top 10 tips to break a keto weight loss stall
+Top 10 tips to break a low-carb or keto weight loss stall

-We know it can be frustrating to see friends and family successfully losing weight and gaining health with low carb when you feel you are not.
+We know it can be frustrating to see friends and family successfully losing weight and improving health with low carb when you feel you are not.

 You may wonder, “Am I doing something wrong?
 What else can I do?
 Is this eating plan right for me?”